guillemsola/website_preview/dashboard/README.md

 - Add list of devices to render in menu so that can be included in the dashboard
 - Add selector to change the columns shown in screen
 - Explore option to create a chrome extension
-- Add modal to view images in full screen with option to download as in https://codepen.io/peterbenoit/pen/XzVQZw
+- Enhance image modeal to allow download, image title... https://codepen.io/peterbenoit/pen/XzVQZw
 - Handle image load errors, i.e. 500 url not found or valid (may be partial as per image loading plugin)